The Future of Couture: Neo-digital natives, blockchain luxury, and algorithmic customization

 IRIS VAN HERPEN

 Also from the Netherlands, Iris van Herpen is perhaps the designer best known for experimental technological design, creating couture looks featuring laser-cut PETG, 3D printing, and silicone coating.
 Van Herpen’s Spring 2019 kinetic couture collection was inspired by human-animal DNA engineering.
-For the collection, she collaborated with former NASA engineer Kim Keever to create a translucent organza fabric, which she presented alongside 3D printed jewelery.
-“With the advances in DNA engineering and the first successful creations of human-animal hybrids and cybrids, the mythological dreams of humankind since the dawn of civilisation are shifting to the canvas of science,” said the brand.
+For the collection, she collaborated with former NASA engineer Kim Keever to create a translucent organza fabric, which she presented alongside 3D-printed jewelry.
+“With the advances in DNA engineering and the first successful creations of human-animal hybrids and cybrids, the mythological dreams of humankind since the dawn of civilization are shifting to the canvas of science,” said the brand.

 This week’s Fall 2019 couture collection elaborated on these themes.
-The show featured roving set design by kinetic landscape artist Anthony Howe, who also created her final look, a robotic dress in constant movement made from octane, 3DS Max, feathers, fibreglass and stainless steel.
-Celine Dion attended in one of van Herpen’s signature 3D printed dresses.
+The show featured roving set design by kinetic landscape artist Anthony Howe, who also created her final look, a robotic dress in constant movement made from octane, 3DS Max, feathers, fiberglass and stainless steel.
+Celine Dion attended in one of van Herpen’s signature 3D-printed dresses.

 Also trending in technology and couture is the Japanese fashion research studio Synflux, which recently developed a system of digitized clothing that aims to reduce the amount of waste from production.
 Titled Algorithmic Couture, the project uses 3D body scanning to provide accurate measurements for custom clothing.
 “Looking to a more sustainable future, we must reconsider the holistic cycle of fashion,” said the team at Synflux in a recent interview with Dezeen.
 The technology uses data to track and find clothing solutions, apparently resulting in designs that reduce waste – and make bespoke garments more accessible in the process.
 “Algorithmic Couture aims to democratize haute couture customization culture prevalent in the 19th-century,” according to the brand, “by revitalizing how we fashion our own style through personalization in the digital design process.”